Underride Collision Truck Accidents

 Underride accidents are those that occur when a passenger vehicle collides with a semi and is forced underneath the trailer.
 With the average passenger vehicle about 40 inches above ground, and the lowest point of a trailer about 45 inches off the ground, the bed of a trailer can enter the cabin of the vehicle in a collision, resulting in catastrophic injuries or death to the occupants of the car.
 The top of the car is often crushed or even completely ripped off.

-At The Ansara Law Firm, our truck injury lawyers in Fort Lauderdale recognizes this happens in both rear-end collisions and side-impact crashes involving semi-trucks.
+At The Ansara Law Firm, our Fort Lauderdale truck accident lawyers recognize this happens in both rear-end collisions and side-impact crashes involving semi-trucks.